-A commonly used solution is 4-6 ratio by volume of oxalic acid to glycerine and heated until all the oxalic acid is dissolved.
-Place strips in a large bin or other plastic container and leave to soak up the solution.
-The strips must be dried before using in the hive.
-There are quite a few You-tube video’s available showing how to do this including the following from Kirwee Bees: https://youtu.be/eY8mqvKrY40?fbclid=IwAR28AdJNr-OSOdK2m0fYzgV-hxGffTr2pbw9Uag5YN48Lj_LYW9UKTAbm8w
+A commonly used solution is 4-6 ratio by volume of oxalic acid to glycerine.
+Dissolve the oxalic acid by heating the solution.
+Place strips in a large bin or other plastic container and leave to absorb the solution.
+Dry the strips before using in the hive.
+There are quite a few You-tube video’s available showing how to do this, including the following from Kirwee Bees: https://youtu.be/eY8mqvKrY40?fbclid=IwAR28AdJNr-OSOdK2m0fYzgV-hxGffTr2pbw9Uag5YN48Lj_LYW9UKTAbm8w

 It is essential to test a few strips on a couple of hives to ensure you have the correct mixture to be effective without harming your bees.